Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Theoretical formalism

 \subsection{Kinetic-energy-driven superconductivity}

-In the early days of superconductivity research, the kinetic-energy-driven SC mechanism for the hole-doped cuprate superconductors \cite{Feng15,Feng0306,Feng12,Feng15a} was established based on the $t$-$J$ model in the fermion-spin representation, where the spin-excitation-mediated attractive interaction, which pairs the charge carriers together to form the d-wave charge-carrier pairing state, arises directly from the coupling of the charge and spin degrees of freedom of the constrained electron in the kinetic energy of the $t$-$J$ model, while the electron pairs with the d-wave symmetry are generated from this d-wave charge-carrier pairing state in terms of the charge-spin recombination\cite{Feng15a}, and then the condensation of these electron pairs reveals the d-wave SC ground-state.
+In the early days of superconductivity research, the kinetic-energy-driven SC mechanism for the hole-doped cuprate superconductors \cite{Feng15,Feng0306,Feng12,Feng15a} was established based on the $t$-$J$ model in the fermion-spin representation.
+In this kinetic-energy-driven superconductivity, the spin-excitation-mediated attractive interaction, which pairs the charge carriers together to form the d-wave charge-carrier pairing state, arises directly from the coupling of the charge and spin degrees of freedom of the constrained electron in the kinetic energy of the $t$-$J$ model.
+However, the electron pairs with the d-wave symmetry are generated from this d-wave charge-carrier pairing state in terms of the charge-spin recombination \cite{Feng15a}, and then the condensation of these electron pairs reveals the d-wave SC ground-state.
 This kinetic-energy-driven SC mechanism reveals that (i) the constrained electron has dual roles, since the glue to hold the constrained electron pairs together is {\it the spin excitation, the collective mode from the spin degree of freedom of the constrained electron itself}.
-In other words, the constrained electrons simultaneously act to glue and to be glued \cite{Schrieffer95,Xu23}; (ii) the spin-excitation-mediated electron pairing state in a way is in turn strongly influenced by the single-particle coherence, leading to a dome-like shape doping dependence of $T_{\rm c}$.
-Starting from the $t$-$J$ model (\ref{cssham}) in the fermion-spin representation, the formalism of the kinetic-energy-driven superconductivity developed for the hole-doped case has been generalized to the electron-doped side\cite{Tan21,Tan20}, where the complicated line-shape in the energy distribution curve, the kink in the electron dispersion, and the autocorrelation of the angle-resolved photoemission spectroscopy have been discussed, and the obtained results are well consistent with the corresponding experimental results\cite{Horio16,Song17,Lin20,Horio20b}.
-Our following discussions of the correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors builds on the kinetic-energy-driven SC mechanism, and only a short summary of the formalism is therefore given.
-In the previous discussions\cite{Tan21,Tan20}, the self-consistent Dyson's equations for the hole diagonal and off-diagonal propagators of the $t$-$J$ model (\ref{cssham}) in the fermion-spin representation have been obtained in terms of the Eliashberg's approach\cite{Eliashberg60} as,
+In other words, the constrained electrons simultaneously act to glue and to be glued \cite{Schrieffer95,Xu23a}; (ii) the spin-excitation-mediated electron pairing state in a way is in turn strongly influenced by the single-particle coherence, leading to a dome-like shape doping dependence of $T_{\rm c}$.
+Starting from the $t$-$J$ model (\ref{cssham}) in the fermion-spin representation, the formalism of the kinetic-energy-driven superconductivity developed for the hole-doped case has been generalized to the electron-doped side \cite{Tan21,Tan20}, where the complicated line-shape in the energy distribution curve, the kink in the electron dispersion, and the autocorrelation of the angle-resolved photoemission spectroscopy have been discussed, and the obtained results are well consistent with the corresponding experimental results \cite{Horio16,Song17,Lin20,Horio20b}.
+Our following discussions of the correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors builds on the kinetic-energy-driven SC mechanism.
+For the following discussions of the main physics in the core, the details of the derivation of the main formalisms of the kinetic-energy-driven superconductivity in the electron-doped case are presented in Appendix \ref{Derivation-of-Tc}.